secedu/comp6843-examsite/index.md

 > do I need to dirbust for directories

 no. Please don't. but if you do, my logs will show it. straight away, and i'll call you out.

+> Can the same vulnerability appear in multiple sites?

+yes.
+You may have the same vulnerability across multiple domains.

+> Will the same vulnerability appear more than once in a single domain

+no. No domain requires you to use multiple exploits of the same kind in a chain. e.g you won't be required to do something like XSS -> CSRF -> XSS -> XXE -> XSS.